Try it at home: brew your own beer

 - Siphon tube,

 - Cleaner and steriliser

-5. Enjoy – Once you’ve aged your beer properly all that’s left to do is refrigerate your bottles and enjoy.
+Once you’ve aged your beer properly all that’s left to do is refrigerate your bottles and enjoy.
 If you’re planning on using your beer for a special occasion like a family party or wedding, why not design your own labels and give your beer it’s own name?
-Also be sure to keep track of the recipe you used and anything you noticed during the process so you can make the beer again if you liked it.
+Also be sure to keep track of the recipe you used and anything you noticed during the process so you can make the beer again.